 The Retirees' Fund holds investments that are measured at fair value on a recurring basis.
-The Retirees' Fund categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
+The Retirees' Fund categorizes its fair value measurements within the fair value hierarchy established by accounting principles generally accepted in the United States of America.
 Investments measured and reported at fair value using Level inputs are classified and disclosed in one of the following categories: